At a Glance

 2. When the toggle is turned on, an area to upload confidentiality terms appears.
 Only PDF formatted files are supported.

 3. Drag and drop the file into the audience builder and rename the file, if necessary.
-Customers can upload a PDF of any terms once and use it with multiple audiences.
-This feature also supports the viewing of and consenting to multiple terms within one test.
+You can upload a PDF of any terms once and use it with multiple audiences.
+This feature also supports uploading multiple documents for the contributors to review.

 4. Review the uploaded files from the summary screen to ensure you have added the correct documents.
 You are now ready to move on to the test plan builder, or to launch your test.

-5. When a person completes the test, you will see the standard information we provide about people (e.g., the individual’s username) along with the date and timestamp for when the agreement was accepted.
-You can also download the accepted confidentiality terms.
+6. When a contributor completes the test, you will see the standard information we provide about them (e.g., the individual’s username) along with the date and timestamp for when the agreement was acknowledged.

 Note that additional PII, such as the individual’s actual name and address, will not be provided as part of this process.